ShellyDiber/Jamoveo/README.md

 ## URL:
 https://jamoveo.diber.net/

-- To sign up as a **regular** user, go to the website and click the Sign Up link.
+- To sign up as a **regular user**, go to the website and click the Sign Up link.

 - To signup as **admin user** , go to https://jamoveo.diber.net/adminSignup .